 This is a two year program for high school juniors and seniors.
 Students will have the opportunity to earn up to four credits per year in CTE or a combination of CTE and integrated academic credit for career and financial management and English.

 Sample units of study include child growth and development, child assessment, child-centered environments, program planning and scheduling, guided play, guided nutrition, management of center operations, teacher, parent and community relationships, guiding exceptional children, guidance of young children.

 Career opportunities include recreational programs, Head Start, Pre-K, governess or nanny, family childcare provider, teacher’s assistant, family services programs and more.

-We have articulation agreements with Herkimer County Community College, Jefferson County Community College, Mohawk Valley Community College, and SUNY Canton.
+We have articulation agreements with Fulton-Montgomery Community College, Herkimer Community College, Jefferson County Community College, Mohawk Valley Community College, SUNY Canton and SUNY Cobleskill.

 Instructor at the Charles H. Bohlen, Jr. Technical Center:

 Margaret Mary Clement: email@example.com

 Instructor at the Howard G. Sackett Technical Center:

 Rebecca Sweredoski: firstname.lastname@example.org